Mike Mazurki: Career

 In addition to his film work, Mazurki made guest appearances on many popular television shows, among them My Friend Flicka (as a wrestler facing Gene Evans's character "Rob McLaughlin"), The Untouchables, Bachelor Father, Daniel Boone, Gilligan's Island, The Munsters, I Dream of Jeannie, Bonanza, and Gunsmoke, to name just a few.
 In 1964, he played Cully Barstow, a yacht hand, in "The Case of the Missing Button", an episode of Perry Mason in which he threatened Mason and Paul Drake with a set of brass knuckles.
 He also played Arthur Jacks in the episode "The Case of the Deadly Verdict" (1963).
 He was a regular as well on the short-lived sitcom The Chicago Teddy Bears.
 In 1966–67, he performed as the caveman "Clon" in It's About Time.

 In 1972, he landed his only starring role in a film as Trapper in Challenge to Be Free.
 As he aged, acting opportunities for Mazurki began to slow in the 1970s and 1980s; nevertheless, he continued working until his death on December 9, 1990.
 His final film role, that of "Don Taglianeti", is in the low-budget comedy Mob Boss, which was released just two months before he died.
-Along with his film and television appearances, Mazurki was seen in the hit Rod Stewart music video "Infatuation", playing the bodyguard protecting a woman (played by Kay Lenz) from a stalker (played by Stewart).
-In the end, he succeeds, punching out Stewart.
+Along with his film and television appearances, Mazurki was seen in the hit Rod Stewart music video "Infatuation" (1984), playing the bodyguard protecting a woman (played by Kay Lenz) from a stalker (played by Stewart, whom he punches out).
+Mazurki later said that he got more fame in the making of this video than in any of the feature films or TV shows in which he'd starred.